Lifeline and Disabled Programs

 - Annual household income is at or below 135% of the federal poverty level.

 The program is administered in a partnership arrangement between the Federal Communications Commission and the PSC.
 The program is funded by the federal universal service fund and the Missouri universal service fund.
-Total discount amount ranges from $9.25 to $24.00 depending on wireless or landline provider, respectively.
+This program provides a discount of up to $24.00.

 For more information about the Lifeline program, including a list of participating companies visit www.lifelinesupport.org